Concessions in New South Wales

 - Sydney Water Corporation on 13 20 92 or visit Sydney Water

 - Hunter Water Corporation on 1300 657 657 or visit Hunter Water

 Local councils provide rebates on rates to eligible pensioners.

 Low Income (Energy) Rebate

 The NSW Government provides an energy rebate for people on low incomes.
 This rebate is paid by the electricity supplier and will be shown on your bill.

 If you need life supporting medical equipment, you may be eligible for a rebate from your electricity supplier.
 The amount of the rebate depends upon the type of machine you require.
 The rebate is a flat rate for each type of machine.

-Eligible pensioners may be eligible for fee exemptions or concessions on a wide range of products and services from the Roads and Maritime Services, such as NSW Driver Licences, driving tests, registration, motor vehicle tax, transfer fees and stamp duty on motor vehicles and Mobility Parking Scheme (MPS) permits.
+Eligible pensioners may be eligible for fee exemptions or concessions on a wide range of products and services from Transport for NSW, such as NSW Driver Licences, driving tests, registration, motor vehicle tax, transfer fees and stamp duty on motor vehicles and Mobility Parking Scheme (MPS) permits.

 Motor Vehicle GST exemption